It's promised another hour of broadcast excellence.

 All he had to do was get conceived, survive the abortion, and get born.

-Many of them are in the in the Senate.
+Many of them are in the Senate.

-That's Lucky Ring Club, you know, matrimony club.
+That's Lucky Ring Club, you know, Matrimony Club.

-John Kerry is not lucky sperm club.
+John Kerry is not Lucky Sperm Club.

-Um there's any number of ways to get there, Mike.
+There's any number of ways to get there, Mike.

 Gilmore, Texas, Mike, you're next in the EIB network.